DMT is a naturally occurring hallucinogen substance that has been used to simulate spiritual or transcendent experiences around the world.

-DMT Action in the Brain
+How DMT Acts in the Brain

 The National Institute on Drug Abuse explains that DMT works specifically in the serotonin pathway of the brain, which regulates a variety of functions in the body, including digestion and wound healing, as well as psychological functions, such as appetite, sleep, and mood.
 This pathway also affects perception and thought processing.